grnydawn/miles-credit/docs/source/installation.md

 ### MacOS (Intel or ARM)
 1. First, install either the [Homebrew](https://brew.sh/) or [MacPorts](https://www.macports.org/) package managers so you can easily install all the system-level dependencies and other helpful Linux programs like wget, gcc, etc.
-Further instructions will assume the use of homebrew, but should also work for MacPorts.
+Further instructions will assume the use of Homebrew, but should also work for MacPorts.
 Homebrew should also install the XCode Command Line tools, which include git and clang.
 2. Install the following programs with the `brew install <program>` command.